Adamdad/Adamdad.github.io/_pages/about.md

 ### 💥 Hiring! 💥

 I am looking for self-motivated Ph.D. students, postdocs, and research assistants for Spring/Fall 2026.
+For more details, please see [Openning](https://adamdad.github.io/openning).
 If you are interested in working with me, feel free to reach out via email with your resume.

 <!-- My current research interest lies in **Deep Model Reuse** and its Applications: